 Lesson 1: To reach your dreams of becoming your best self, you need to begin with almost embarrassingly small patterns.

 I love setting goals and building new habits.
 For the last 15 years, I’ve set my goals at the beginning of the year.
 But many times I found myself failing to uphold all of the massive changes I was trying to make.
-It was hard to understand why, if I knew that exercising, sleeping, and reading more were all good for me, it was so hard to build them.
+It was hard to understand why.
+I knew that exercising, sleeping, and reading more were all good for me, but I still couldn’t follow through!

-The problem is that I was subscribing to the Information-Action Fallacy, which is what most people do when trying to improve.
-This happens when we assume that knowing facts will be enough to make us change.
+As I eventually found out, I fell for the Information-Action Fallacy: We assume knowing facts will be enough to make us change.
 The truth is that no matter how much data we have, and no matter how well it motivates us to begin, it’s just never enough to keep us going.

 In the author’s experience, there are three drivers of behavioral change: